christophkogler/LangChain_Projects/SETUP.md

 But now you need to change things so you can really experiment.
 In order to modify your Docker image to add a new library or save a model, it's only a few steps, and can be approached from two directions:
  - Run an Image, modify and then `commit` the Container as a new Image.
    -  Step 1: Start an interactive bash shell from the image, `docker run -it <imagename> /bin/bash`.
-   -  Step 2: Make the changes you want to the container - install Python packages, edit environment variables, download models, etc.
+   -  Step 2: Make the changes you want to the container - install Python packages, download models, etc.
    -  Step 3: Exit all shells.
 The container will stop.
    -  Step 4: Commit the changes made in the container to a new image: `docker commit <container-name> <new-image>`
+   -   Alternatively, you can update a present image: `docker commit <container-name> <image-name>`
-   -  Any changes that were made have been preserved, and will be present on the next run of the `new-image`.
+   -  Any changes that were made have been preserved, and will be present on the next run.
 - Modify the Dockerfile and `build` a new Image
   -  Step 1: Open up the Dockerfile you want to start with in a text editor.
-  -  Step 2: Make changes to the Dockerfile - add new lines with `RUN <command>` to install Python packages, edit environment variables, download models, etc. as the Image is built.
+  -  Step 2: Make changes to the Dockerfile - add new lines with `RUN <command>` to install Python packages, download models, etc. as the Image is built.
   -  Step 3: Save the changes to the Dockerfile.
   -  Step 4: Build the new Image from the Dockerfile.
 ```bash